Eschatologue/CM_wiki/docs/spells/3rd-level.md

 **Components:** V
 **Duration:** Concentration, up to 1 minute

 Healing energy radiates from you in an aura with a 30-foot radius.
 Until the spell ends, the aura moves with you, centered on you.
-You can use a bonus action to cause one creature in the aura (including you) to regain 2d6 hit points.
+You can use a :rsc-bonus-action: **Bonus Action** to cause one creature in the aura (including you) to regain 2d6 hit points.

 ### Beacon of Hope
 *3rd-level abjuration*